 The UW–Madison campus leases IP address space from ARIN (American Registry of Internet Numbers).
 In turn, the Division of Information Technology (DoIT), as the campus central networking authority, sub-allocates this IP space to campus departments.
 The resource remains under the technical control of DoIT and is subject to the following policy.
 Acceptance of IP delegation includes an agreement to this policy.

 When requesting address allocations, departments must provide a plan demonstrating why IP addresses are needed.
 The plan should show that the requested resources would be utilized 50% or more within a 12-month period.
 For example, if the customer requests a /24 (256 hosts), the department should provide a plan that shows that at least a /25 worth of hosts (128) would be deployed within a 12-month period.

 Auditing of Data

 DoIT will perform regular (at least annual) audits of IP address utilization to ensure that the limited IP resources available to the campus as a whole are being managed efficiently.
-Resources that do not meet guideline criteria may be subject to re-evaluation of utilization expectations or replacement with a more appropriately sized address block.
+Resources that do not meet policy criteria may be subject to a re-evaluation of utilization expectations or replacement with a more appropriately sized address block.

 Review of Guidelines

 *Current guidelines refer only to principles for assessing the allocation of routable IPv4 space.
-There are also draft guidelines being developed for non-routable IPv4 and the IPv6 team is currently laying out use cases.
+There are also draft guidelines being developed for non-routable IPv4, and the IPv6 team is currently laying out use cases.